nirgit/simple-xml-to-json/README.md

 2. There's the xmlToJson.js file for convenience.
 Just pass in the XML as a String.
 3. It's MIT licensed so you can do whatever :)
 4. Profit

+## How this works in a nutshell
+1. The library converts the XML to an AST
+2. There is a JSON converter that takes the AST and spits out a JSON
+3. You can write your own converters if you need XML-to-ANY-OTHER-FORMAT

 ## Current Drawbacks
 1. No support for XSD